You never thought you’d say this, but life was better when you were a teenager.

 What is a quarter-life crisis?

-Generally speaking, a quarter-life crisis happens when a person in their mid-twenties to early thirties feels anxiety and distress about the direction or quality of their life.
+A quarter-life crisis happens when a person in their mid-twenties to early thirties feels anxiety and distress about the direction or quality of their life.

 The phrase “quarter-life crisis” arose after the popularity of another phrase: midlife crisis.
 These typically take place when a person reaches their 40s or 50s—another moment when people feel the pressure of growing older and wanting changes in their life.

 Bear in mind, a quarter-life crisis will feel different for different people.
-You may have anxiety about your career path, or missed opportunities.
+You may have anxiety about your career path or missed opportunities.
 You might feel worried about your ability to survive on your own, or whether you’re growing old too quickly.

 While the concept of a quarter-life crisis is recognized in popular psychology, there is no clinical diagnosis.
 So how do you know if you’re truly suffering a quarter-life crisis, or just feeling a normal amount of anxiety?

-Signs you might be in a QLC
+Signs you might be in a quarter-life crisis

 “I have no idea what I want.”